 In real life though, Lakin doesn’t seem to struggle at all.
 He is grateful for every opportunity and takes pride in all that he has done.

 He has worked as an actor, writer, and director.
 He served as El Teatro Campesino’s Associate Artistic Director from the years 2000-2005.Since 2004, he has written, directed and performed in over a dozen plays, culminating in work that reflects the rich history and vibrant culture of the Latino/Chicano community.
 He is the recipient of two NPN Creation Fund awards, a Zellerbach award, and an NEA Access to Excellence award for his generative work.
-As a stage actor, he has performed with Campo Santo, San Jose Rep, San Diego REP, La Jolla Playhouse, Goodman Theatre, Marin Theatre Company, Magic Theatre, L.A.
+As a stage actor, he has performed with Campo Santo, San Jose Rep, REP, , Goodman Theatre, Marin Theatre Company, Magic Theatre, L.A.
 Theatre Works and El Teatro Campesino.

 Oedipus, El Rey is the acclaimed playwright Luis Alfaro’s vision of the Greek classic, blending Greek mysticism, Mexican ritual and Southern California’s barrio culture.
 Lakin commented that Alfaro’s talent is in giving new meaning to something relegated to the past, and making it relevant now.
 Lakin confided that it was a way of taking a classic and transforming it into a modern play of youth and hubris, of young men of color looking for opportunity and options and finding none, unless they can transcend their fate.
 Of course, it is also a play of the passionate love of a mother and son and promises to be a play full of tension, desire and eroticism.